soft-eng-practicum/ForkKnightGame/README.md

 -----------------------------
 An android version of the project has been created.
 It should work on most current android devices (tablets, phones, etc).

-To run the Android Version of the project you will need to have Android APK.
+To run the Android Version of the project you will need to have the following:

+An Android Device (Version 2.2 or Higher)
+Android APK
+Windows OS (optional, but this guide is for windows) USB connection to OS

 A tutorial is as follows:

 1. The download links are as follows: http://code.google.com/android/intro/installing.html
 2. http://dl.google.com/android/android_usb_windows.zip